-Note: The default unit of measure (e.g. centimeters, inches) used to print graphs, is configured by the Discoverer manager (for more information, see the Oracle Business Intelligence Discoverer Configuration Guide 10g Release 2 (10.1.2.0.0).
+Note: The default unit of measure (for example, centimeters, inches) used to print graphs, is configured by the Discoverer manager (for more information, see the Oracle Fusion Middleware Configuration Guide for Oracle Business Intelligence Discoverer).

-Preview
+Preview sample

-Use this button to generate a preview PDF file (based on the first 100 rows of data in the worksheet).
+Use this button to generate a preview PDF file (based on the first 50 rows of data in the worksheet).
 You can display the preview PDF file to confirm that the settings you specify in this page produce the output you expect.
 Having created the preview PDF file, Discoverer displays the "PDF Sample Ready page" from where you can view, save or print the file.